Pregnancy and Incontinence

 Causes of incontinence during pregnancy:

 Several factors can contribute to incontinence during pregnancy.
-Some most common causes of incontinence during pregnancy:
+Some of the most common causes of incontinence during pregnancy:

 • Physical changes in the body during pregnancy can put pressure on the bladder and pelvic floor muscles, leading to incontinence.
 Additionally, the growing fetus can stress the bladder and urethra, making it challenging to control urine, causing urgency and incontinence.